libreai/neural-painters-x/README.md

 One can observe from Figure 2 that the pre-trained Generator is doing a decent job learning brushstrokes.
 However, there are still certain imperfections when compared to the true strokes in the dataset.

 Figure 5 shows the output of the Generator after completing a single epoch of GAN training, i.e., after transferring the knowledge acquired in the pre-training phase.
-We can observed how the brushstrokes are more refined and, although slightly different to the true brushstrokes, they have interesting textures, which makes them very appealing for brushstrokes paintings.
+We can observe how the brushstrokes are more refined and, although slightly different to the true brushstrokes, they have interesting textures, which makes them very appealing for brushstrokes paintings.

 <p align="center"><img src="https://raw.githubusercontent.com/libreai/neural-painters-x/master/images/sample_brushstrokes_gan.jpg" width="80%"/></p>